SEO Strategy plan for a new website

 London Web Design Agency Optimise meta titles and descriptions

-WordPress plugins such as Yoast allow you to tweak the text that appears in the SERPs in order to make it more attention-grabbing for the user.
+As previously mentioned, WordPress plugins such as Yoast allow you to tweak the text that appears in the SERPs (Search Engine Results Pages) to make it more attention-grabbing for the user.
+Essentially the idea is to write titles and descriptions that make the viewer want to click your link and not someone else’s.

 Optimise meta titles and descriptions with Yoast SEO WordPress plugin

-Make sure that the meta title and description feature the main keyword for that page and this will add to your SEO effectiveness.
+Make sure that the title and descriptions feature the main keyword for that page and this will boost to your SEO efforts.

 Optimise your images